EIN 59-2919630

 Program areas at ACT

-Education and outreach: act was able to host several select educational and outreach workshops at its preserves.
-Those events focused on volunteer engagement, preserve clean-ups and Conservation activities to support the organizations mission and goals.
-Act resumed hosting many of its educational events about Conservation, wildlife, and related topics in person.
+Education and outreach: act was able to host numerous educational and outreach workshops at its preserves.
+Those events focused on volunteer engagement, preserve clean-ups and Conservation activities to support the organization's mission and goals.
+Act has fully resumed hosting many of its educational events about Conservation, wildlife, and related topics in person.
 For many of these, act partnered with state and local agencies, individuals, and other local nonprofits.
 Act hosted several outdoor paddling outreach events on the santa fe river and tuscawilla prairie.
-Throughout the year, act continued its traditional outreach via its print newsletter, the gazetteer, and maintained a comprehensive website, which was updated regularly throughout 2022.
-Act also relied heavily on its social media channels and regular monthly emails, field notes, to provide educational content to the public and promote acts mission and work.
-These channels reached over 10,000 subscribers in 2022 on such topics as ecology, wildlife, organizational activities, staff notes from the field, natural history, and upcoming act virtual events.
-Finally, in 2022 act was again able to host all of its regular outreach events, including it's annual Conservation stewards awards event, which was attended by over 550 people at act's prairie creek lodge.
+Throughout the year, act continued its traditional outreach via its print newsletter, the gazetteer, and maintained a comprehensive website, which was updated regularly throughout 2023.
+Act also relied heavily on its social media channels and regular monthly emailed newsletter, field notes, to provide educational content to the public and promote acts mission and work.
+These channels reached over 10,000 subscribers in 2023 on such topics as ecology, wildlife, climate resiliency, organizational activities, staff notes from the field, natural history, and opportuntiites & tools for landowners to conserve their land.
+Act hosted the annual Conservation stewards awards event, which was attended by 550 people at act's prairie creek lodge.

 Property management: act actively manages fourteen major preserves along with several smaller Conservation properties across north central Florida.
-Acts land management activities include forest, groundcover, and wetlands restoration, creating and maintaining public trails and informational kiosks, the application of prescribed fire, and exotic plant species control.
-Act benefits from the use of volunteers from the university of Florida, santa fe college, middlebury college, emory university alumni, local businesses, and the community at large to help complete these management activities alongside staff.
-In 2022, acts women in the woods resource management internship program, which is specifically tailored for young women (but also includes young men) in an effort to improve their hiring prospects in this traditionally male oriented Conservation career path, served 6 young women and 4 young men over the spring, summer, and fall semesters.
-In total, the program has served more than 46 young women and men since it began in 2017.
-In total, interns and volunteers contributed more than 6,600 hours of service to the organization.
-The annual tree fest event organized by swamp head brewery & solar impact, Inc. raised additional funds in 2022 to plant 96,023 trees at acts little orange creek preserve.
-Act utilized prescribed fires to burn hundreds of acres in furtherance of its long-term habitat restoration goals, and installed an additional hiking trails at rock bluff springs and at other preserves and other amenities to enhance recreational enjoyment for the general public from all across north central Florida.
+Act's land management activities include forest, groundcover, and wetlands restoration, creating and maintaining public trails and informational kiosks, the application of prescribed fire, and exotic plant species control.
+Act benefits from the use of volunteers from the university of Florida, santa fe college, college of central Florida, emory university alumni, local businesses, and the community at large to help complete these management activities alongside staff.
+In 2023, act's women in the woods resource management internship program, which is specifically tailored for young women (but also includes young men) in an effort to improve their hiring prospects in this traditionally male oriented Conservation career path, served nearly three dozen young women and young men over the spring, summer, and fall semesters.
+In total, the program has served more than 70 young women and men since it began in 2017.
+In total, interns and volunteers contributed more than 5,800 hours of service to the organization.
+The annual tree fest event organized by swamp head brewery & solar impact, Inc. raised additional funds in 2023 to plant 111,737 trees at act's little orange creek preserve.
+Act utilized prescribed fires to burn hundreds of acres in furtherance of its long-term habitat restoration goals, and installed additional ada aaccessible trails & boardwalks at several act preserves as well as other amenities to enhance recreational enjoyment for the general public from all across north central Florida.

 Who funds Alachua Conservation Trust (ACT)